 Varied entrance/collection will ensure that the adults and children on site can distance appropriately and it will reduce the risk of children coming in to contact with children from other groups.
+This will be difficult for some families of multiple children.
 Staff will still be required to greet their group and take out to the playground for collection.